-Winter Break is a festival for boosting joy during the depths of winter.
+Winter Break is a community festival for boosting joy during the depths of winter.

 Seasonal Lopsidedness